Working from home has changed the real estate game and represents a lifestyle shift that many have fully embraced.

 Competition for Refinances

 Roughly 90% of Americans qualify to refinance their current mortgage.
-With rates at all-time lows, banks will have to compete fiercely for these refi opportunities.
+With rates at near-lows, banks will have to compete fiercely for these refi opportunities.
 Lenders don’t make their money solely off of interest, but can recoup through origination fees and closing costs as well as selling loans at a premium on the secondary market.

 That said, there are areas in which mortgage rates might see a small bump due to additional changes in the industry: